pchapman-uat/Foobar-Controler-Mobile/README.md

 ### Assets

+> [!NOTE]
-> **Note:** Assets are subject to change.
+> Assets are subject to change.
 All rights belong to their original owners.
 This application is not ready for release, so its license may prohibit the use of these icons.

 - [Connection](./src/assets/navigation/connection.svg) – [SVG Repo](https://www.svgrepo.com/svg/513070/wifi-1029) *(Public Domain)*
 - [Library](./src/assets/navigation/library.svg) – [SVG Repo](https://www.svgrepo.com/svg/532810/folder) *(CC Attribution License)*